 Are you working towards a growth mindset with your class?
 Find out how common school tech will help you reach your goals.

 Are you and your pupils working towards a growth mindset in the classroom?
-More than just a passing buzz, a growth mindset is the concept that intelligence can be developed, not simply set in stone.
+More than just a passing buzz, a growth mindset is a concept that intelligence can be developed, not simply set in stone.
 It’s a useful tool for motivation by raising pupils’ expectations and encouraging them at the same time.

 As a tech-focused teacher, no doubt you’re an advocate for using the edtech in your classroom to improve overall learning outcomes.
 But have you considered how the same tech can be used to develop a growth mindset too?